JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-anvil-tech-intro.md

 that idea was very quickly discarded as one of the points of interest was `time to market per feature`and my level on each of the above combinations not being equal would not make much justice to the task.

-having more experience in the java / js / ts family than in Golang it was quickly evident than a semi big app will play against Golang due to my own skills and not because of the language or ecosystem per se.
+having more experience in the java / js / ts family than in Golang it was quickly evident that a semi big app will play against Golang due to my own skills and not because of the language or ecosystem per se.

-I had to resort to Go experienced friends with many *"what's the fastest to market / fastest to execute / less LOCs way"* to achieve this or that questions.
+I had to resort to Go experienced friends with many questions to achieve this or that feature in an efficient manner.
 "Raw" golang will execute ok if directly hit against, but will be slower to deliver features unless an experienced dev is handling the code, and even then...

 I'll never know how this app built around Go / JS would play against the tech stack I chose, but what follows is what I know from the benchmark world.